cuhklinlab/JSNMF/README.md

 # JSNMF
-Source codes and a demo of JSNMF are provided in this repositore Running environment：MATLAB R2019b or later.
+Source codes and a demo of JSNMF are provided in this repositore.<br>
+Running environment：MATLAB R2019b or later.
+Other functions related to JSNMF can be found in the "external" folder.

 # 1. JSNMF includes the main functions below: